a11yproject/a11yproject.com/src/posts/what-is-wai.md

 ### Understandable

-Users should be able to comprehend the content and learn from your website.
-One example of this would be if abbreviations or jargon is used, they should be defined for the user.
+People should be able to comprehend the content and learn from your website.
+One example of this would defining abbreviations or jargon for the reader.

 ### Robust: